 Host venue to the Joburg Open since 2007, Royal Johannesburg and Kensington Golf Club was able to lay claim (for a couple of years) to being the only golf club visited by the European Tour where more than one course was used for a single event.
 The Joburg Open and the Alfred Dunhill Links Championship were the only two events on the European Tour International Schedule where two or more courses were used and the Alfred Dunhill Championship is spread across three separate clubs – St Andrews (Old), Carnoustie (Championship) and Kingsbarns.
 However, in 2010 the Singapore Open joined the party, where the event was played across Sentosa’s Serapong and Tanjong courses.

-The East course at Royal Johannesburg and Kensington now measures 7,592 yards from the tips, making it one of the longest courses on the European Tour.
+and club officials Alan Field and Gordon Ogden.
+The East now measures 7,592 yards from the tips, making it one of the longest courses on the European Tour.
 The West course measures a more modest 7,237 yards!

-Stuart McLean, editor of Golf Digest South Africa, told us: “Those expecting to see radical changes to the East Course when it was reopened may have been disappointed.
+Stuart McLean, former editor of Golf Digest South Africa, told us: “Those expecting to see radical changes to the East Course when it was reopened may have been disappointed.
 Traditionalists will be relieved that Bob Grimsdell’s design masterpiece has not been messed around with.
 All changes are subtle ones.
 Instead, what we see with this upgrade is an entirely new vision of Royal East.
 It’s the attention to detail and many attractive 'little things' that have transformed the layout.

-“Who would have thought that pruning the many large trees on the parkland property would have made such a difference in opening up the beautiful undulating vistas around the East Course?
+Who would have thought that pruning the many large trees on the parkland property would have made such a difference in opening up the beautiful undulating vistas around the East Course?
 Golf Data have always been brilliant with their bunkering design, yet the quality of the new bunkers – moved further away from the tees to catch the long hitters – is exceptional, even by their standards.

-“The bunkering on the East Course had been criticised in recent years, golfers citing poor sand quality, so the bunkers were a priority on this project.
+The bunkering on the East Course had been criticised in recent years, golfers citing poor sand quality, so the bunkers were a priority on this project.
 Expensive construction techniques were paid for to improve drainage, reduce contamination, and retain the colour of the sand.
 The presentation of the experience at Royal J&K has been raised several notches, and it will be raised further in 2018 when a similar upgrade is completed on the West Course.

-“I have visited some of the world’s best courses with Golf Digest, and unhesitatingly I would say that the new-look Royal is now up there with the best of them.
+I have visited some of the world’s best courses with Golf Digest, and unhesitatingly I would say that the new-look Royal is now up there with the best of them.
 The club exudes class on and off its courses, from the entrance walkway to the locker rooms to its entertainment areas.
 It’s the kind of class you only experience at proper golf clubs.
 The clubhouse is still a clubhouse, not a boutique hotel."